cloudevents/spec/spec.md

 * Type: String
 * Description: A link to the schema which can be optionally specified by the producer.
-* Notes:
-  * It is up for discussion whether this is applicable to the whole event or to the data alone.

 ### extensions
 * Type: Map <String, Object>